maximilien/musings/blogs/ai/2/draft.md

 **The theory fundamentals:**

 Embeddings typically have hundreds or thousands of dimensions (OpenAI's text-embedding-3-large uses 3,072; Cohere's embed-v4 uses 1,024).
 At query time, you embed your question and find the nearest neighbors in vector space using distance metrics like cosine similarity or Euclidean distance.

+[TODO: add illustration graph of vector search with 3D example and Eucleudian distance]

 Finding exact nearest neighbors in high-dimensional space is computationally expensive at scale.
 So vector databases use Approximate Nearest Neighbor (ANN) algorithms—most commonly HNSW (Hierarchical Navigable Small World)—that trade perfect accuracy for dramatic speed improvements.
 A system running at 99% recall misses 1 in 100 relevant documents; at 95% recall, it misses 1 in 20.
 That difference matters for production systems.